The Sportsman Motel is located in the heart of the Big Hole Valley.

 The Fishing is right outside on the Big Hole River There’s world-class fly fishing on The Big Hole River for rainbow, brown, cutthroat and grayling.
 Our section of the river is floatable most of the season, with wading most successful in late July, August, September and early October.
 The Beaverhead, Ruby and Jefferson Rivers – all famous for blue-ribbon trout fishing – are within an easy drive of Melrose.

-We manage six acres of Big Hole River frontage with the Caddis House located just outside of town.
-The unique house is available to rent.
+We manage two properties on the banks of the Big Hole River.
+Caddis House and the Salmon Fly House are located just outside of town.
+The unique and beautiful homes are available to rent.
 You can float fish or wade from there.

 There are over 30 lakes in the area, plus beaver ponds and mountain streams.
 You can get to some fishing spots directly from a road; others will take some hiking.
 You’re not likely to see another fisherman, but you may see a moose or bald eagle.